-"It was definitely not for the better wages or fancier taps in the bathroom.
-I really didn't want a system watching over my life and telling me what to do and what not to do.
+“It wasn’t for better wages or fancy taps in the bathroom.
+I didn’t want a system looking into my life and telling me what to do and what not to do.
 I can’t even tell you when I took the decision.
 At some point I just knew.“

-In 1975, my father took a plane from East Berlin to Budapest, from there he boarded a train to Romania.
-On 15th July, under the black covers of a new moon, he swam over the Danube, in his swimming trunks 50 West Mark and passport.
+In 1975, my father took a plane from East Berlin to Budapest, from where he boarded a train to Romania.
+On 15th July, under the covers of a new moon, he swam over the Danube, in his swimming trunks 50 West Mark and passport.

 (note: The German title "Fluchtpunkt" means vanishing point.
 Literally, it translates as "point of flight.")